nerdyguy64/Java-OpenGL-Geometry-Drawer/README.md

 ### What does it look like?

 This application wasn't anything special.
 It was simply an exercise to learn how to use OpenGL in Java.
-Below is a screenshot and an animated gif to demonstrate what it can do.
+Below is a screenshot of what it looks like.
+I tried creating animated gifs to show the rotation animation the elements are doing on-screen, but the animated gifs came out choppy so if you'd like to run it then run the provided jar file :)

 <img src="/Read-Me-Images/Static_Window_Image.png" alt="Class Diagram" width="762" height="712">